crywolfe/code-challenge/README.md

 ###REFACTORING TO DOS
 1. I would like the traverse method to be shorter
-2. I would like to create a menu to give the user the option the user to search for the minimum sum.
+2. I would like to create a menu to give the user the option to search for the minimum sum and implement it.

 ###FOLLOW UP
 I'm looking forward to our call on Tuesday.